- Top Tens home

-Here we remember 10 other players who have represented Liverpool and Newcastle during their playing careers.
+Sky Sports counts down 10 players who have represented both Newcastle and Liverpool during their careers

 The twinkle-toed former England international spent two spells with Newcastle as a player and also had four years with Liverpool.
 Beardsley first joined Newcastle in 1983 and he went on to make more than 100 league appearances.
 He moved to Liverpool in 1987 and he won two league titles and one FA Cup.
 Following a move to Everton, Beardsley returned to Newcastle in 1993 and was a part of the Kevin Keegan 'Entertainers' who earned promotion to the Premier league and then went narrowly close to lifting the top-flight title.